sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.6.4 =
+= 4.6.5 =
-* New feature: Taxonomy Image; new shortcode: [fifu_taxonomy]; fix: widgets for Elementor not working; fix: security issue reported by Wordfence; fix: CDN + Optimized Thumbnails (not working for ImgBB images).
+* Enhancement: CDN + Optimized Thumbnails (supports images from Imgur, YouTube and many other sources now); Fix: some themes not displaying images when CDN + Optimized Thumbnails was disabled; Fix: conflict with Pods plugin; Fix: warnings.